XXVIII Porto.Data Community Meeting | February 28, 2017 | SharePoint, PowerApps and Microsoft Flow

 Abstract

-PowerApps and Microsoft Flow are both aimed squarely at these gaps.
-They give people who best understand their needs and challenges the power to quickly meet them, without the time, complexity and cost of custom software development.
+PowerApps and Microsoft Flow directly address these challenges.
+They enable the people who best understand the business to build solutions quickly.
+More importantly, they do so without the time, complexity, or cost of traditional custom development.

 XXVIII Porto.Data Agenda